chelseadoeleman/frontend-data/docs/processlog.md

 ### Day 4 | 15 November 2018

 I kinda screwed up badly in the morning, because I commited these large files to github and afterwards added them in my gitignore.
 Ofcourse I wasn't able to push my commits anymore, because I had reached the repository's upload limit.
 After some help from Titus I was able to uncommit these changes and continue linking the files togheter.
 I had to up my node working memory to 8GB, because it normally works with 1GB.
 However node wasn't able to resolve those large files.
 And I had to test my code so I resolved to using the following command. ```node --max-old-space-size=8192 dataGenerator.js ``` This kinda freaked me out, because I had never done this before.
 Of course that wasn't my only problem sometimes the editor crashed while looking through the files.
 All in all it wasn't very pleasant to work with.
 Around two o'clock I decided to sharpen my concept so I could present this later that day to my fellow classmates.
 By the end of the day my files still weren't connected to eachother.
-What a waste...
+What a waste...😩

 Also my idea might be a little bit to complicated to realise for me.
 However I still really want to try, because it might be really sick!
 At least by my standards.
 I also decided not to look at the average rating anymore, because then all the lines might be crossing one another at the same point, which makes the data unreadable.
 So I decided to look up 10 most anticpated movies per year.
 And to visualize those still as a scatter plot.

 ### Day 5 | 16 November 2018

 Thanks to Maikel I was finally able to get the right data.
 I tested this with smaller file sizes, so node could easily resolves those.
 In the end I connected the right nameId to the name of the producer of a movie and the title Id to the title of the movie to get that specific rating.
-I also had to make a decision about the data, because it took me so much time I conjured a static datafile
+I also had to make a decision about the data, because it took me so much time I conjured a static datafile with the movie data I would like to have in the end.
+So I could get a move on with D3, want time is of the essence.
+This is where I spent the most time on that day, simultaneously on getting the data.
+Alas time flew by so I didn't get as much work done as i would have hoped.
+But did get a useful tutorial by Tim about d3.nest().
+Especially the rollup function is very useful I think, alas not this time for me.